Managing Vibrio risk

 The pathogenic nature of Vibrio may depend on additional factors beyond species detection in 25g:

-• For Vibrio vulnificus, all strains are currently considered pathogenic by default.
+• All strains of Vibrio vulnificus are currently considered pathogenic by default.

-• For Vibrio parahaemolyticus, strains must carry genes coding for one of the two hemolysins (TDH and TRH) produced in the human intestine, which cause intoxication.
+• Vibrio parahaemolyticus strains must carry genes coding for one of the two hemolysins (TDH and TRH) produced in the human intestine, which cause intoxication.

-• For non-O1/non-O139 strains, search for genes coding for cholera toxin.
+• For non-O1/non-O139 strains, genes coding for cholera toxin are searched for.
 Note: in 2021, a case without this gene caused a foodborne outbreak in the EU.

 • For O1 or O139 serogroup strains: pathogenicity is confirmed.